MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 No charge for stopped VM:

-- Charges for attached disks an IPs
+- Charges for attached disks

 Actions: